flaschmurphy/sdc_term_1_proj_5/writeup.md

 (carnd-term1) ciaran@ciaran-XPS-13-9360:sdc_term_1_proj_5$ python ./obj_detection.py -h
 usage: obj_detection.py [-h] (-t TRAIN_SIZE | -v INPUT_VIDEO) [-0 VIDEO_START]
                         [-1 VIDEO_END] [-s SAVE_FILE] [-o OUTPUT_VIDEO]
-                        [-c CLF_FNAME] [-d SCALER_FNAME]
+                        [-c CLF_FNAME] [-d SCALER_FNAME] [-g]

 optional arguments:
   -h, --help            show this help message and exit -t TRAIN_SIZE, --train TRAIN_SIZE
                         Include the training step and use TRAIN value as the number of _notcar_ samples to use for training on.
-                        Specify '-1' to train on all available data.
+                        Specify 'all' to train on all available data.
 If not including training, must specify a classifier to load from disk (a previously pickled one) using the `-c` switch.
 The number of car samples loaded for training will be porportional to the number of notcar samples specified here.
   -v INPUT_VIDEO, --videoin INPUT_VIDEO
                         The input video file
   -0 VIDEO_START, --t0 VIDEO_START